Carlington History, Family Crest & Coats of Arms

 Early Notables of the Carlington family (pre 1700)

-More information is included under the topic Early Carlington Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Carlington Notables in all our PDF Extended History products and printed products wherever possible.

 Carlington migration to the United States +

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Carlington were among those contributors: